Kadapa Airport: Expansion

 The airport has been under development since 2007.
 As of April 2024, the runway has been extended to 2514 m with a width of 45 m from 1517 m and 2000 m, respectively, and the apron has been expanded to handle seven ATR-72 type aircraft from only two aircraft at a time in 2023.
 The existing terminal was built in 2012.
 In order to cater to the growing traffic, demands and stimulate socio-economic development and tourism in the state, a new terminal was proposed by the Airports Authority of India (AAI) and the Government of Andhra Pradesh, which will be much larger than the existing terminal.
-Hence, the new terminal's foundation stone was laid by Prime Minister Narendra Modi on 10 March 2024.
+Hence, the new terminal's foundation stone was laid virtually by Prime Minister Narendra Modi on 10 March 2024.

 The new terminal will be built adjacent to the existing terminal to its east, at an estimated cost of ₹266 crore.
 It will be spread across an area of 16455 sqm and will be equipped with 24 check-in counters, two conveyor belts, three X-ray baggage scanning machines, a parking space for accommodating 375 cars and three aerobridges.
 It will have a peak-hour serving capacity of 1,800 people and an annual footfall of 2.5 million passengers.
 The terminal will also have several other facilities and amenities to enhance passenger experience, ensure efficiency and conservation of the environment, like escalators, elevators, restaurants, retail stores, lounges, specialised facilities for physically challenged and senior citizen passengers, adequate greenery in its premises, rainwater harvesting systems and consuming electricity through solar power.
 In addition to the terminal, the key roads connecting Kadapa to Bengaluru, Tirupati, and Nellore will be widened to strengthen the district's connectivity and infrastructure, owing to increased traffic flow on the roads after the completion of the terminal.
-Construction on the terminal will begin in the latter half of 2024, and will be completed by 2-3 years, i.e., 2026/27.
+Construction on the terminal will begin in the latter half of 2024, and will be completed by 2–3 years, i.e., 2026/27.